 She walked aimlessly for a time, her only concern that of putting space between herself and Vasher’s lair.
 She knew that she should probably find a place to hide, but she was afraid to do so.
 She was distinctive in her fine dress, and would be remembered by all who passed.
 Her only real hope was to get out of the slums and into the city proper, where hopefully she could find her way back to Denth and the others.

 She carried the rope in her pocket.
 She felt a wrongness about her.
-She’d grown so accustomed to having a certain amount of Breath that holding that amount of it felt natural to her.
-Missing a bit of it, even the small bit contained in the rope, felt wrong.
+She’d grown so accustomed to having a certain amount of Breath that missing a bit of it, even the small bit contained in the rope, felt wrong.
 As if her mind were slightly dulled and foggy.

 Awakeners could recover Breath they invested into objects; she’d been tutored on that.
 She just didn’t know the Commands to do it.
-So, she brought the rope with her, hoping that Denth would be able to help her recover the Breath she had placed into it.
+So, she brought the rope with her, hoping that Denth would be able to help her recover its Breath.

-She hurried along the street, trying to keep to the larger ones--which was hard, in the slums.
+She tried to keep to the larger streets--which was hard, in the slums.
 Sometimes, she’d be walking along a wide, open street, and it would inexplicably narrow into something the size of an alleyway.
 Never had she missed Idris so soundly, with its single main thoroughfares and wide open cities.

 She maintained a quick pace, head down, trying to watch for a discarded cloak or piece of cloth she could wrap around herself to hide the dress.
-Fortunately, it seemed as if the hour were too late, even, for most of the ruffians she had seen on the slum streets on previous visits.
+Fortunately, it seemed as if the hour were too late, even, for most of the ruffians she had seen on the slums during previous visits.
 She did occasionally pass shadowed figures on the sides of the road, and she had trouble keeping her heart stilled as she passed them.

 Eventually, someone was going to decide that her rich dress probably meant a rich coin pouch, and she would find herself in a situation just as bad as the one she had left.
-She hurried her step, rubbing her bloody wrists, her exhaustion pushed away by tension at the moment.
+She hurried her step, rubbing her bloody wrists, her exhaustion pushed away by tension.

 If only the sun were up! she thought with frustration.
 It was beginning to grow light with morning’s arrival, but it was still dark enough that she had trouble telling which direction she was going.
 The slums were convoluted enough that she felt she were going in circles.
 She. . . .